Financial-Times/careers/README.md

 Hi! 👋 We're FT Tech
 ============

+In FT Tech we develop products like FT.com, an award-winning website and one of the fastests new sites in the world.
+But we also develop services you may have used in web development, like (Polyfill.io)[https://polyfill.io/v2/docs/] or our component library (Origami)[http://origami.ft.com/].
+We work with (AR)[https://labs.ft.com/experiment/2017/06/06/inklink.html], and we're building an intelligent chatbot that helps you find your way around the company.

 We're looking for a software developer to join our team who shares our love for the web, our passion for performance and our commitment to accessibility.